tomnguyen103/Paint_HTML_app/README.md

 My plan is using this Simple Paint HTML app to explore Machine Learning Model using ml5js or TensorFlow for Image Training and Recognization.

-Technology: HTML Canvas and HTML DOM
+Technology: HTML Canvas, HTML DOM, JavaScript, CSS